An important part of well-being is having a career that fits your skills and interests.

-A key strength of the Ideas Hub is its close link to local artists, creatives and engineers.
-With storytellers, performers, digital artists, animators, historians and designers, the schools’ programme introduces teachers and young people to a wealth of professional experience available on their doorstep.
+A key strength of Ideas Hub Chelmsford is its close link to local artists, creatives and engineers.
+With storytellers, performers, digital artists, animators, historians and designers.
+The Schools Programme introduces teachers and young people to a wealth of professional experience available on their doorstep.

 “Can you thank your whole team for me – they are running another incredible project that is having a real impact on our children.”